 Laboratorians provide expertise and advice related to the performance of laboratory testing.
 Laboratorians may also contribute specialized knowledge related to environmental reservoirs of HAI/AR pathogens.
-It is best practice for laboratorians to attend team meetings and be included in overall communications (not limited solely to laboratory aspects of the investigation).
-Excellent communication ensures that epidemiologists understand laboratory testing, and laboratorians should be kept informed about the epidemiologic investigation.
+It is best practice for laboratorians to attend team meetings and be included in overall communications, not limited solely to laboratory aspects of the investigation.
+Excellent communication ensures that epidemiologists understand laboratory testing, and laboratorians are kept informed about the epidemiologic investigation.

-Laboratorians advise the outbreak team on appropriate laboratory testing methods, including the collection, handling, storage, and transport of clinical or environmental specimens; test clinical specimens or isolates; analyze environmental samples when obtained; interpret and report results; communicate laboratory testing methods and results; and maintain chain of custody when required.
-See Chapter 6 for more information.
+Laboratorians advise the outbreak team on appropriate laboratory testing methods, including collection, handling, storage, and transport of clinical or environmental specimens; perform testing on clinical specimens; analyze environmental samples when obtained; interpret and report results; communicate laboratory testing methods and results; maintain chain of custody when required.